AriAlas/ML-AI-Capstone/README.md

 **Ariel Alas**

 #### Executive summary
+We built and compared six classification pipelines to predict whether a pregnancy will result in twins (or more) using publicly available CDC natality records.
+Our top model—SMOTE + XGBoost (tuned via GridSearchCV)—achieved 0.96 accuracy, 1.00 precision for multiples, and a weighted F1 of 0.95.
+This high‐confidence pipeline can help clinical teams allocate extra monitoring resources only when truly needed.

 #### Rationale
 This project explores the use of machine learning to predict whether a woman is likely to have a multiple birth (twins or more) based on publicly available CDC natality data.
 The goal is to provide early insights that could support prenatal planning and resource allocation in clinical settings.
 A baseline logistic regression model was implemented, and initial results show promising recall for identifying multiple births, with room for improving precision in future iterations.